-- 1. Provide a confidential reporting and hearing process for students or faculty to report suspected Honor Code violations, - 2.
-Forward suspected Honor Code violations to an Honor Council Executive Committee to determine if reported violations require the review of the full Honor Council, - 3.
-Inform relevant individuals of the Honor Council hearing date, time, and location, and require student(s) in question to confirm notification of parents/guardian, - 4.
-Seek and review relevant information from the reporting individual(s) and from the student(s) in question of Honor Code violations, - 5.
-Decide by consensus whether or not the Honor Code has been violated, - 6.
-Identify an appropriate consequence, - 7.
-Refer facts of the case and recommendations for consequences to the school administration, - 8.
-Inform the student(s) in question and report to the individual(s) the decision and any associated consequences, - 9.
+- 1. Provide a confidential reporting and hearing process for students or faculty to report suspected Honor Code violations - 2.
+Forward suspected Honor Code violations to an Honor Council Executive Committee to determine if reported violations require the review of the full Honor Council - 3.
+Inform relevant individuals of the Honor Council hearing date, time, and location, and require student(s) in question to confirm notification of parents/guardian - 4.
+Seek and review relevant information from the reporting individual(s) and from the student(s) in question of Honor Code violations - 5.
+Decide by consensus whether or not the Honor Code has been violated - 6.
+Identify an appropriate consequence - 7.
+Refer facts of the case and recommendations for consequences to the school administration - 8.
+Inform the student(s) in question and report to the individual(s) the decision and any associated consequences - 9.
 Maintain secure and confidential records of all hearings.
-These records will be destroyed at the conclusion of the students' in question graduation year.